-Originally, researchers hypothesized its origin to be from China/Far East Asia after in primeval forests from that area. , researchers found more evidence supporting that origin story comparing the genome of the discovered wild yeast and known domesticated yeast.
+Originally, researchers hypothesized its origin to be from China/Far East Asia after discovering wild yeast in primeval forests from that area.
+In a more recent study, researchers found more evidence supporting that origin story comparing the genome of the discovered wild yeast and known domesticated yeast.

 So the next time you’re in the kitchen with your new friend, let them know they have a place to call home.